hyoklee/hdf-ai/README.md

 ## HDF5 AI Filter

-  Filtering Bigdata with AI is a scalable solution.
+  Filtering Bigdata with AI is a solution to reduce the burden of managing a large amount of training and testing data.

   HDF5 AI filter can automatically sanitize your data in a scalable manner when you archive data in HDF5.
   It can save a lot of space by storing only models, not real data.

+  HDF5 AI Filter can
+  * store everything in hierarchy including algorithms to use and learned models.
+  * link to the raw data for provenance.
+  * set a time to remove raw data and a accuracy to prune models.
+  * run several ML algorithms in parallel according to the pre-set hierarchy.

 ## Reference
 * [Shrink floating point format to accelerate DNN training](https://www.hpcwire.com/2019/04/15/bsc-researchers-shrink-floating-point-formats-to-accelerate-deep-neural-network-training/)